CPunch/CPunch/README.md

-## Professional punk, certified human
+## Professional human, certified punk

-I write a blog over some of my projects at [openpunk.com](https://openpunk.com), this has been a good motivator for me to document my projects & workflow.
-I enjoy the piano, exploring new technologies, and long walks.
+I write a blog over some of my projects at [openpunk.com](https://openpunk.com).
+I enjoy being curious, playing the piano and abandoning hobbies.
 I am currently available for hire ;)

 Please, for hiring inquiries or any questions/concerns email me at [openpunk@protonmail.com](mailto:openpunk@protonmail.com)